harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/step-groups.md

 A step group can have its own conditional execution settings separate from the conditional execution settings for the stage.
 The conditional execution settings of the step group apply to all of its steps.

-For more information, go to [step skip condition settings](/docs/platform/pipelines/w_pipeline-steps-reference/step-skip-condition-settings/).
+For more information, go to [Define conditional executions for stages and steps](/docs/platform/pipelines/step-skip-condition-settings).

 The conditional execution settings of any step in a step group overrides the conditional execution settings of the step group.